 Where to start designing a kitchen for an old home?

 Include in your wishlist big things, such as an open plan space or a central kitchen island, as well as smaller elements, such as smart cabinet interior fittings, more power points or a Belfast sink.
-Take how you use your kitchen into consideration to create your kitchen wishlist.

 Once you have figured out how your kitchen should function and the features you’d like, you can begin to work out how big of a change you need to make to achieve it.